 Fifteen people took part in this year’s election campaign.
 Among them there are four women.
 For Belarus, this figure itself came as a surprise, as the first female candidate in Belarus appeared only in the presidential election of 2015.

-Ex-banker Viktar Babaryka, former Belarusian Ambassador to the United States, founder of high-tech park Valery Tsapkala and vlogger Syarhei Tsikhanouski were leading unofficial independent polls.
+Ex-banker Viktar Babaryka, former Belarusian Ambassador to the United States and founder of high-tech park Valery Tsapkala, vlogger Syarhei Tsikhanouski were leading unofficial independent polls.
 Signature collection for their nomination as presidential candidates unexpectedly gathered huge lines of people in different cities of the country.

 Against the background of a weak economy, tensions with Russia, and public dissatisfaction with an official response to COVID-19, such popularity of opponents could not help but disturb the regime.
 As a result, Babaryka and Tsapkala, who submitted the most signatures for their presidential nomination, were denied registration by the Central Election Commission.
 Most of the signatures collected by Tsapkala were declared invalid.
 Babaryka was accused of improperly filing tax declarations and the involvement of foreign finances.
 Babaryka and his son were detained and are still in pre-trial detention, and vlogger Tsikhanouski remains jailed since May for allegedly “organizing illegal street rallies.”